maxxafari/ble4gweb/README.md

 ## controller & car related

-- use right stick to set diff between left and right motor speed for stearing and use left stick to set speed
+- use right stick to set diff between left and right motor speed for stearing and use left stick to set speed ✅
 - add speed modes
+- fix backwards stearing reversed

 ## pper 2 peer related